e271828e/Flight.jl/docs/notes/design/framework_spec.md

 structurally absent from framework tasks.

-**Thread budget: a documented sizing rule and a startup warning, not a hard error.** FlightCore's `nthreads` error was honest for its architecture: under-lock blocking plus a busy-wait pacer wedges *totally* when tasks share threads — the GUI queues on the lock behind the stall, the window freezes, no escape and no message.
-Here [the freeze](#g-the-freeze) cannot reproduce: the loop yields every frame, nothing couples a stall to anyone else (the GUI waits on nothing, ever — [snapshot](#g-snapshot) acquire-load, own [staging cell](#g-staging-cell), atomic control), and the GUI runs on the *calling* task, so it cannot fail to be scheduled: under any starvation the window keeps rendering and the stop
+**Thread budget: a documented sizing rule and a startup warning, not a hard error** (row 27).
+The freeze FlightCore's `nthreads` error prevented cannot reproduce here: the loop yields every frame, nothing couples a stall to anyone else (the GUI waits on nothing, ever — [snapshot](#g-snapshot) acquire-load, own [staging cell](#g-staging-cell), atomic control), and the GUI runs on the *calling* task, so it cannot fail to be scheduled: under any starvation the window keeps rendering and the stop